 Samplers are short 90-minute evening workshops held on some Tuesdays and Thursdays.
 They are offered by some of Omega’s world renowned faculty.
 These evening learning opportunities are a rich addition to the seasonal educational experience.

 One Complimentary Campus Workshop

-Residential Seasonal Staff and Service Corps members who serve full-season are offered attendance in one on-campus workshop.
+Residential Seasonal Staff who serve full-season are offered attendance in one on-campus workshop.
 Core Staff members are also encouraged to take one two-day workshop, tuition-free.
 NOTE: not all workshops depicted in the online catalog are available, enrollment for each is limited, and manager approval is required.

 The Omega Dining Hall offers a generous buffet of hearty, mostly plant-based meals three times per day.
 The start of Dining Hall meals (breakfast,lunch and dinner) are announced with the time-honored tradition of blowing the conch shells.